 2. How will Oklahoma State’s offensive replacements fare against Texas?
 Keith Toston and Hubert Anyiam have emerged as key contributors for Oklahoma State since Dez Bryant was lost to an NCAA suspension and Kendall Hunter to an ankle injury.
-Can that group continue its strong recent performance against a Texas defense that ranks in the top 10 nationally in the four major statistical categories -- rushing defense, pass efficiency defense, total defense and scoring defense?
+Can that group continue its strong recent performance against a Texas defense that ranks in the top 10 nationally in the four major defensive statistics – rushing defense, pass efficiency defense, total defense and scoring defense?
 And will we see Hunter, who is rounding back into shape after missing the last five games.

 4. DeMarco Murray’s return for Oklahoma.
 After missing last week’s victory over Kansas with a bum ankle, Oklahoma’s most explosive runner and receiver is expected to be back for the Sooners' game against Kansas State.
 The Sooners looked like they didn’t miss him last week against Kansas.
 But assuredly, Murray could fill a vital role for them against an underrated KSU defense.

 5. Will Seth Doege get his first career start at quarterback for Texas Tech?
 Reports seem to be pointing that the third-string freshman will start Saturday against Kansas.
 The Red Raiders are intent on boosting offensive production after losing to Texas A&M last week.
-Doege, or whoever starts, will be facing a Kansas defense that has struggled this season, ranking 100th in pass defense after allowing eight TD passes in the last four games.
+Doege or whoever starts will be facing a Kansas defense that has struggled this season, ranking 100th in pass defense and allowing eight TD passes in their last four games.